Skip to content Skip to footer

 #1 Stop pushing sponsored articles

-Betting money on a specific “paywall” article, in the hope that it will convert readers into subscribers, is no longer a strategy we follow: the acquisition costs are too high in attribution, and in last-click.
+Betting money on a specific “” article, in the hope that it will convert readers into subscribers, is no longer a strategy we follow: the acquisition costs are too high in attribution, and in last-click.
 What's more, their lifespan is too short to promote them long enough, and native posts already bring enough audience.

 #2 Set up awareness campaigns to generate subscriptions